SaPanadaDev/Draco-Executor-/README.md

 # Draco-Executor-
 This is a 100% Safe Roblox Lua Script Executor without any virus and/or malware -Checked with anti-virus- This project was created by SaPanada *WITHOUT COPYRIGHT* Please do not imitate
+@By SaPanada DEV Team.
+This Executor will be update (maybe) all weaks, on Saturday.